lvdaqian/n8n-nodes-volcengine-tos/README.md

 2. Optionally specify a prefix to filter files
 3. Set maximum number of files to return
 4. The node will return a list of files with metadata

+### Get Pre-Signed URL
+1. Select "Get Pre-Signed URL" operation
+2. Provide the file path in the bucket
+3. Choose HTTP method (GET for download/view, PUT for upload)
+4. Set expiration time in seconds (default: 1800 = 30 minutes)
+5. Optionally specify version ID, content type, or content disposition
+6. The node will generate a secure pre-signed URL for temporary file access

 ### Bucket Management
 - **Create Bucket**: Specify bucket name and optional configuration